preeya/defunct-nativesky/README.md

+This repository no longer serves a feed.
+IndigiSky is the preferred Native Bluesky feed.
+As of August 2023 this repo is not maintained.
+I'm leaving it up for a couple of months as a public starting point for creating a Bluesky feed in Python.

 ## ATProto Feed Generator powered by [The AT Protocol SDK for Python](https://github.com/MarshalX/atproto)

 > Feed Generators are services that provide custom algorithms to users through the AT Protocol.